A method of overhead absorption in cost accounting is a method of allocating expenses and gains to cost centres within a business.

 It will be obvious, however, that addition to the expenses stated above there may still be other manufacturing expenses such as supervision charges, shop cleaning and lighting, consumable storage and shop supplies, shop general labour, rent and rates, etc. incurred by the department as a whole and, hence, not charged to any particular machine or group of machines.

-In order to see that such expenses are not left out of production cost, one should include a portion of such expenses to compute the machine hour rate.
+To see that such expenses are not left out of production cost, one should include a portion of such expenses to compute the machine hour rate.
 Alternatively, the overheads not directly related to machines may be absorbed on the basis of productive labour hour rate method or any other suitable method.